Margaret Hawkins: Biography

-Margaret Briggs Gregory was born in Williamsport, Pennsylvania, the third child of Professor James M. Gregory and Fannie Emma Whiting Hagan.
+Margaret Briggs Gregory was born in Williamsport, Pennsylvania, the third child of Professor James Monroe Gregory and Fannie Emma Whiting Hagan.
 Her three brothers included Eugene Monroe, James Francis, and Thomas Montgomery.
 Hawkins' father inspired her career in education, and her first teaching job allowed her to work alongside her father at Bordentown School.
 Hawkins graduated from the preparatory department of Howard University, St. Augustine College, and Boston University with a degree in history.

 Gregory became a high school teacher at the Bordentown School (officially titled the Manual Training and Industrial School for Colored Youth, the State of New Jersey Manual Training School and Manual Training and Industrial School for Youth) for two years.
 Hawkins taught English, Grammar, Rhetoric, English Literature, and Modern Languages where she helped students in Latin and German.
 In 1900, she taught American history at Frederick Douglass High School (Baltimore's only public high school for children of color).

 In 1905, Gregory married Mason A. Hawkins, the principal at Douglass High School, whom she met while teaching.
 They had two sons, Gregory, and Mason A. Jr., who both served in World War II.
 Hawkins took part in various organizations and clubs including the Board of Managers of Druid Hill Branch of the YWCA where she became the first African American woman to serve on the Central Branch YWCA executive committee of the Board of Directors.
 She had a profound influence on different organizations, such as the Steering Committee and Women's Division of the Civilian Defense Mobilization during World War II.
 In 1906 she became the first president of the Dubois Circle.
 She also served as vice president of the Progressive Women's Suffrage Club.
 She was introduced to the Board of Managers of the Maryland Training School for Colored Girls (which merged with the Montrose School for Girls in 1933).
 Later, Hawkins also committed to a six-year term in 1939 at the Maryland Training School Board.

 She died in Baltimore on April 8, 1969, and was buried at Arbutus Memorial Park.